-- Chamber Temperature Probe (RTD4): Remove the access port insulation.
+- Chamber Temperature Probe (RTD4): Remove the expansion valve access cover.
 Using the Long Nose Pliers, grasp the rubber cork and pull straight up.
-Remove the probe by feeding the cable and probe up and through the chamber access port. - Saturation Temperature Probe (RTD1): Remove the access port insulation.
-Using the "Temp Probe Tool", loosen the captive nut 1⁄2 turn counterclockwise (do not remove captive nut) and remove the probe by pulling straight up from the access port fitting. - Expansion Valve Temperature Probe (RTD3): To access to the Expansion Valve Temperature Probe, remove the expansion valve access cover.
-Remove the expansion valve insulation.
+Remove the probe by feeding the cable and probe up and through the chamber probe access port. - Saturation Temperature Probe (RTD1): Remove the access port insulation.
+Using the "Temp Probe Tool", loosen the captive nut 1⁄2 turn counterclockwise (do not remove captive nut) and remove the probe by pulling straight up from the access port fitting. - Expansion Valve Temperature Probe (RTD3): Remove the expansion valve cover.
 Using the "Temp Probe Tool", loosen the knurled compression nut 1⁄2 turn counterclockwise (do not remove captive nut).
-Gently pull the probe straight up to remove probe. - Presaturator Temperature Probe (RTD2): Remove the Presaturator Temperature Probe by pulling the "Probe Captive Stay" straight down then pull the Presaturator Temperature Probe straight down from the thermal well.
-Pull the cable and probe up and through the 2900 frame corner - 4.
+Gently pull the probe straight up to remove probe. - Pre-saturator Temperature Probe (RTD2): Remove the Pre-saturator Temperature Probe by pulling the "Probe Captive Stay" straight down then pull the Pre-saturator Temperature Probe straight down from the thermal well.
+Pull the cable and probe up and through the 1220 frame corner. - 3.
 Bring a precision temperature bath with reference thermometer to the system.
-Pull the split tube temperature probe covering from the frame corners to allow the temperature probes to reach the temperature bath.
-Install the temperature probes into temperature bath. - 5.
+Pull the split tube probe covering from the frame corners to allow the temperature probes to reach the temperature bath.
+Install the temperature probes into the temperature bath. - 4.
+Connect power cord.
 Switch main console power ON.
 Wait a few moments for the system to initialize and for the Control/Display screen to appear.